 Reporting and Recommendations

-Suppose the fundamental analysis is insufficient to meet the need for failure analysis.
-In that case, you will need to prepare a strategy that first will use non-destructive test/measurement techniques and, if required, destructive testing to complete the failure analysis.
-Depending upon the need for advanced study, the report may include the reports of those extra analyses to support the report's conclusions and recommendations further.
+If the fundamental analysis is insufficient, prepare a strategy that first uses non-destructive test and measurement techniques.
+Then, if needed, destructive testing can complete the failure analysis.
+Depending on the level of study required, the report may include these additional analyses to support conclusions and recommendations.

 Sources: